Guidelines on curbing virus issued as Japan's schools set to reopen | The Japan Times

 But the request targeting elementary, junior high and high schools in the country was not mandatory and it was left to local authorities to decide how long the suspension should last.

-Some elementary and junior high schools in Japan resumed classes on March 16, about two weeks after shutdown.
+Some elementary and junior high schools resumed classes on March 16, about two weeks after shutdown.

 Hagiuda also said the government could ask schools to close again if there is an explosive surge in infections.